What is SNMP?

 What is SNMP used for?

 SNMP is largely used for IT monitoring.
-With SNMP monitoring, it is possible to keep an eye on the important parameters of your switches, access points, and routers, as well as the many other types of devices that SNMP is often installed on.
-These include appliances, hardware sensors, and printers, making SNMP a complete solution for hardware monitoring.
+With SNMP monitoring, it is possible to keep an eye on important parameters for switches, access points, and routers, as well as the many other types of devices that SNMP is often installed on.
+These include appliances, hardware sensors, and printers, which makes SNMP a complete solution for hardware monitoring.

 The capabilities of the SNMP protocol go beyond just monitoring.
 After all, what SNMP stands for is Simple Network Management Protocol, so management is also possible with it.
 Remotely managing and configuring devices is one of the main uses of SNMP.
 With a simple SNMP client or monitoring tool, parameters and options can be changed remotely via SNMP on many devices.